SilverLakeDev/mockapickli/README.md

 $./node_modules/.bin/cucumber-js test/integration/features/status.feature

-The above command is using cucumber to start a test in test/integration/features/status.feature. status.feature contains a test that uses BDD format to write a test.
+The above command is using cucumber to start a test in test/integration/features/status.feature.
+The status.feature contains a test that uses BDD format to write a test.

 # What should I see when the test runs?